 Cost Recovery Program

-The Canadian Nuclear Safety Commission Cost Recovery Fees Regulations (Regulations) provide a mechanism for the CNSC to annually revise the hourly rate, in order to recover full costs.
-The CNSC conducted this yearly review in compliance with the Regulations, and determined that the hourly rate will increase to $265/hour effective April 1, 2018.
+The Canadian Nuclear Safety Commission Cost Recovery Fees Regulations (Regulations) provide a mechanism for the CNSC to set the hourly rate in order to recover full costs.
+The hourly rate effective April 1, 2020 remains at $270/hour.

 - Read the FAQs on the base and variable hour adjustment